wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-indexer/step-by-step.rst

 .. note:: The Open Distro for Elasticsearch performance analyzer plugin is installed by default and can have a negative impact on system resources.
 We recommend removing it with the following command ``/usr/share/elasticsearch/bin/elasticsearch-plugin remove opendistro-performance-analyzer``.
 Make sure to restart the Elasticsearch service afterward.

+.. _initialize_cluster:

 3. Initializing the cluster
 ---------------------------

 The final stage of the process for installing a multi-node cluster is performed on the initial node and consists in running the security admin script.

 #.
-Run the Elasticsearch ``securityadmin`` script to load the new certificates information and start the cluster.
-To run this command, the value ``<elasticsearch_IP>`` must be replaced with the Elasticsearch installation IP:
+Run the Elasticsearch ``securityadmin`` script on the initial node to load the new certificates information and start the cluster.
+Replace ``<elasticsearch_IP>`` with the Elasticsearch installation IP and run the following command:

     .. code-block:: console

       # export JAVA_HOME=/usr/share/elasticsearch/jdk/ && /usr/share/elasticsearch/plugins/opendistro_security/tools/securityadmin.sh -cd /usr/share/elasticsearch/plugins/opendistro_security/securityconfig/ -icl -nhnv -cacert /etc/elasticsearch/certs/root-ca.pem -cert /etc/elasticsearch/certs/admin.pem -key /etc/elasticsearch/certs/admin-key.pem -h <elasticsearch_IP>

 #.
-To confirm that the installation is successful, run the following command replacing the value ``<elasticsearch_IP>`` with the Elasticsearch installation IP.
+Replace ``<elasticsearch_IP>`` and run the following command to confirm that the installation is successful:

     .. code-block:: console